yoyongxuan/tp/docs/DeveloperGuide.md

    1. Prerequisites: Current max score of midterm is 70.
 One student in contacts has a midterm score of 60.

    2. Test case: `maxscore ex/midterm ms/100`<br>
       Expected: Max score of Midterm exam is updated to 100.
 Details of maxscore shown in the status message.
-Timestamps in the status bar are updated.

    3. Test case: `maxscore ex/midterm ms/50` <br>
       Expected: Max score is not updated.
 Error details shown in the status message.
-Status bar remains the same.

    4. Test case: `maxscore ex/midterm ms/-1` <br>
       Expected: Max score is not updated.
 Error details shown in the status message.
-Status bar remains the same.

 ### Sorting the list

 1. Sorting the list of people

     1. Test case: `sort n/`<br>
        Expected: List is sorted in ascending alphabetical order.
 Details of sort shown in the status message.
-Timestamps in the status bar are updated.

     2. Test case: `sort ex/midterm`<br>
        Expected: List is sorted in ascending order of midterm scores, students with no recorded scores are pushed to the end of the list.
-Status message and timestamps in the status bar are updated as above.
+Details of sort shown in the status message.

     3. Test case: `sort ex/final`<br>
        Expected: List is sorted similar to midterm above, but sorted by final scores instead.
-Status message and timestamps in the status bar are updated as above.
+Details of sort shown in the status message.

     4. Test case: `sort`<br>
        Expected: No sorting is done.
-Error details shown in the status message. status bar remains the same.
+Error details shown in the status message.

     5. Test case: `sort ex/invalid exam`<br>
        Expected: No sorting is done.
-Error details shown in the status message. status bar remains the same.
+Error details shown in the status message.

     6. Other incorrect sort commands to try: `sort x`, `sort ex/`, `...` (where x is any arbitrary argument/word not mentioned above)
        Expected: Similar to previous.